pkoukos/GoodTuringMD/README.md

 # **4. Support**

-You can always submit your questions/bug reports etc. at the [mailing list](http://groups.google.com/group/good-turing-md "GoodTuringMD Mailing List") of the program.
+You can always submit your questions/bug reports etc. and receive mailing list support at the [google group](http://groups.google.com/group/good-turing-md "GoodTuringMD Mailing List") of the program.

 # **5. AUTHOR**